 FF VII Remake (2020)

 This simply is a dream coming true.
 It may be just nostalgia, getting the gang in your childhood back together, but nonetheless, FF VII is as epic as its release in 1997.
 And without a doubt, this game is a visual happiness whether the player had experienced the original version or not.
 You begin your journey as the former Soldier turned mercenary, Cloud Strife.
 You are assisting a group of freedom fighters called Avalanche in a mission to destroy a Mako reactor, known to suck the life force of the planet.
 From there you meet allies and foes and the adventure unfolds.
 FF VII’s biggest change from the classic game is the battle system.
 Instead of having those random encounters, enemies wander around either to be avoided or drawn into battle.
 The game features real-time combat similar to an action RPG rather than the classic turn-based system.
 The Materia system is still there, like the original game, to harness magic, special abilities and do summons.
 The game overall feels grand and everything are in place—the visuals, audio, combat, of course the story.
 Revisiting your childhood memories just feels fantastic.
 FF VII always had told a great story, and it was a story worth telling.
+You might need to buy a decent monitor for PS4 to enjoy the stunning graphics of this game.

 Persona 5 (2016)